 Whilst paying the bill for dinner last night, we had asked what time the bar opened in the morning, and the good news was that it opened at 7.

-Knowing it was not a long walk to St-Gilles, we timed our muesli consumption (sitting on a big boulder beside our tent) so that we could pack up and arrive as the doors opened, but when we got there the place was in full swing, with several drinkers already lined up at the counter.
+Knowing it was not a long walk to St-Gilles, we timed our muesli consumption (sitting on a big boulder beside our tent) so that we could pack up and arrive as the doors opened, but when we got there the place was in full swing, with several drinkers already leaning comfortably on the counter.
 We had our coffee outside in the beautiful pearly morning light, at a table on the deserted terrace, and finally got going at about 7:30.

-Back on the road, we continued where we had left off yesterday, but with twice the enthusiasm, thanks to the reviving effect of the coffee.
+Back on the road, we continued where we had left off yesterday, but with twice the enthusiasm, thanks to the reviving effect of the sleep and the coffee.

 It was only a few hundred metres to a large roundabout where the highway veered to the right, but the GR took the small road straight ahead, with vines on either side.